lipskij/teltonika-task/README.md

 [![Product Name Screen Shot][product-app-screenshot]](https://example.com)

-This is a front-ed task.
+This is a front-end task.

 Here's the requirements::
 * Simple form with validations for new user (password, Name, Last Name, email, age,